There are many reasons why businesses implement enterprise resource planning (ERP) software solutions.

 Whatever the case, a business evaluating ERP vendors will encounter the “big three” players in the ERP space: SAP, Oracle, and Microsoft.
 Each vendor’s offerings have its strengths, limitations, and target markets.

 In comparing the ERP offerings of Microsoft vs. SAP vs. Oracle, which is better?
-It depends on a number of factors, including:
+It depends on several factors, including:

-This article provides a comparison of Microsoft vs. Oracle ERP Implementation vs. SAP, their pros and cons, the businesses they serve, and their relative costs.
+This article compares Microsoft vs. Oracle Fusion Cloud ERP Implementation vs. SAP, their pros and cons, the businesses they serve, and their relative costs.

 Microsoft Dynamics ERP